New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 User Behavior Analytics

-How to get more sales from your website: 5 metrics to track right now
+How to increase website conversion rate and sales: 5 metrics to track right now

 Blog Post Image

 Most businesses collect hundreds of metrics but can't answer the most basic question: what's stopping visitors from becoming customers?
-They celebrate page views while sales stay flat, optimize for time-on-site while conversion rates stagnate.
+They celebrate page views while sales stay flat, often ignoring the fundamental question of how to increase conversion rate effectively.

 Here's the uncomfortable truth: if you're tracking everything, you're understanding nothing.
 These five metrics cut through the fluff and focus on what actually increases revenue.